Prison Break: Ikot Ekpene prisons has 831 inmates and most of them are awaiting trials – AKS Controller of Prisons

 Akwa Ibom State Controller of Nigeria Prison Service, Alex Oditah says, Ikot Ekpene Prisons as at December 27 has 831 inmates against the holding capacity of the prison which is 400.

 In a chat with News Agency of Nigeria (NAN), Oditah said most of the inmates in the prisons are currently awaiting trials.
-Speaking in regards of the prison break incident of December 7, Oditah said out of 47 inmates that escaped from the prison, 14 of them has been recapture while 4 died from gun injuries.
+Speaking in regards to the prison break incident of December 7, Oditah said out of 47 inmates that escaped from the prison, 14 of them has been recapture while 4 died from gun injuries.
 He said a committee made up of 3 members had been set up by the State command to ascertain the cause of the prison break.

 “Some inmates escaped from Ikot Ekpene prison on December 7, at about 12.45 pm; to ascertain the total number of those that escaped we have to do headcount,